Atmospheric Measurement Techniques

 Atmospheric Measurement Techniques is a semi-monthly peer-reviewed open-access scientific journal covering research within atmospheric sciences.
 It was established in 2008 and is published by Copernicus Publications on behalf of the European Geosciences Union.
-The editors-in-chief are Hartwig Harder (Max Planck Institute for Chemistry), Paolo Laj (World Meteorological Organization), Marloes Penning de Vries (University of Twente), Andreas Richter (University of Bremen), and Rebecca Washenfelder (University of Colorado).
+The editors-in-chief are Hartwig Harder (Max Planck Institute for Chemistry), Simone Lolli (National Research Council (Italy)), Marloes Penning de Vries (University of Twente), Andreas Richter (University of Bremen), Mingjin Tang (Tianjin University) and Rebecca Washenfelder (University of Colorado).

 Abstracting and indexing

 This journal is abstracted and indexed in: